sjthursby/CandiMeth/README.rst

 9. Click **“Start”**: the file should upload to Galaxy and appear as a separate dataset on the RHS

- Tip: If you have a longer or more complex list, this can be uploaded directly from a .txt file format (e.g. Supp Table 2) by following  steps 4-6 above i.e. >Upload file>Choose local file, the format is Tabular (or use Auto-detect)
+:Tip: If you have a longer or more complex list, this can be uploaded directly from a .txt file format (e.g. Supp Table 2) by following  steps 4-6 above i.e. >Upload file>Choose local file, the format is Tabular (or use Auto-detect)

 Using CandiMeth
 ^^^^^^^^^^^^^^^

-- Go `here <http://bit.do/candimeth>`_. then click the button at the top RHS of the page
+- Go `here <http://bit.do/candimeth>`_ then click the button at the top RHS of the page
   - This will import the CandiMeth workflow to your Galaxy account so you can use it

 - At the top of the Galaxy homepage, click on the **"workflows"** option